About Jeremiah Program

 Jeremiah Program is expanding throughout the country to meet the growing demands for its model.
 The organization has locations in Minneapolis, MN which is also our national office, St. Paul, MN, Austin, TX, Fargo, ND, Rochester-SE, MN, Boston, MA, and Brooklyn, NY.

-Learn more about JP and about our work here.
+Learn more about JP and our work here.

-In partnership with the Senior Director, Talent & Human Resources, carry out the organization’s recruitment strategy and employer branding efforts.
-Manage full-cycle recruiting across the organization, utilize various sourcing tools and networks to ensure JP attracts a talented and diverse pool of candidates for all positions.
+In partnership with the Vice President, Talent & Human Resources, carry out the organization’s recruitment strategy and employer branding efforts.
+Manage full cycle recruiting across the organization, utilize various sourcing tools and networks to ensure JP attracts a talented and diverse pool of candidates for all positions.

 Recruitment Process Management